• Skip to primary navigation

 Tempering chocolate for dipping.

 My favorite way to temper chocolate is by using a double- boiler.
 If you don't have a double-boiler, you can easily make one with a saucepan and a heat-safe glass bowl on top.
 Bring a small saucepan filled with water to a simmer, and then place the bowl on top.
-Be sure that the bottom of the bowl is not touching the water.
+Be sure that the bottom of the bowl does not touch the water.
 Then add the chocolate of choice to the bowl and gently stir it until it's completely melted.
 Remove the bowl from the heat and allow it to cool before dipping the berries into the chocolate.

 Can you temper chocolate in the microwave?